Pennsylvania man fatally shoots girlfriend on Christmas Day - NewsBreak

 HAGERSTOWN, Md.
 (WDVM) — A Pennsylvania man has been taken into custody in Berkeley County, W.Va. after shooting and killing his girlfriend and mother of his child on Christmas Day.

 Police said 34-year-old Justin Kyle Marshall of Greencastle, Pennsylvania shot 37-year-old Tristan Shifflet of Hagerstown in the neck before fleeing a residence on South Burhans Boulevard.
 Police were called to the area at around 6:30 p.m. but Marshall was gone when they arrived.
-Shifflet was then taken to Meritus Medical Center where she later died from her injuries.Robbery suspects order pizza to Winchester home before robbing residence, police trying to identify suspects
+Shifflet was then taken to Meritus Medical Center where she later died from her injuries.Pizza delivery driver dies in freak accident on customer’s porch

 Marshall was arrested shortly before 3 a.m. on Sunday morning by the Berkeley County Sheriff’s Department.
 Police learned through their investigation that he also had an active arrest warrant through Pennsylvania State Police for assault in a separate incident involving Shifflet.